Wandsworth Social Services Market Engagement event: Recommissioning Care and Support Services in Extra Care Housing Schemes

 We were very impressed with how well St George’s staff have responded to the challenge of maintaining the quality of patient care in the face of recent changes.

 Our visit to Ward 2 at Springfield Hospital was part of a series of Enter and View visits to inpatient wards at South West London and St George's Mental Health NHS Trust.
 We visited the ward twice as our findings on the first visit were inconclusive, and spoke to 11 patients as well as to their friends and relatives.

 Our findings on Ward 2 were very mixed and not always positive.
 However the ward management team has changed since our visits and the new team has plans for improvement.
 We were also able to make a number of recommendations for improvement which Springfield Hospital has responded to very positively.
 The report and action plan from our visit to Ward 2 are attached below.

-We also visited Laurel Ward at Springfield Hospital and spoke to 8 of the patients.
+We also visited Laurel Ward at Queen Mary's Hospital in Roehampton, and spoke to 8 of the patients.
 Our impressions of this ward were very positive overall; most patients were happy with their surroundings and with the treatment they receive from the nurses and other staff on the ward.
 Our recommendations for Laurel Ward were therefore very general in nature, but were well received and have either already been achieved or are in progress.

 The report and action plan from our visit to Laurel Ward are attached below.

 Enter & View Visit to Crocus Ward at Springfield Hospital